 - BSP 90: Review of Self Comes to Mind: Constructing the Conscious Brain, by Antonio Damasio.

 The earliest episodes of the Brain Science Podcast are now disappearing from iTunes but they remain freely available here.
 They are also available within the Brain Science Podcast app for mobile devices.
 By the way, the mobile app has been updated, and I need users to post new reviews.

 Don't forget to get your copy of my eBook, Are You Sure?
 The Unconscious Origins of Certainty, from Amazon.com.
-If you don't have the Kindle app, just send me your Amazon receipt and I will send you the PDF.
+You can also buy the PDF version HERE.

 The Brain Science Podcast is supported by listener Donations.
 It also relies on your word of mouth, so don't forget to share it with others.

 Next month's Brain Science Podcast will be our annual review episode.
 Meanwhile don't forget to check out my other podcast, Books and Ideas.
 The most recent episode is an interview with Emily Reese from Minnesota Classical Radio.